CSM's new 74-acre Regional Hughesville Campus provides offerings and programs to serve the entire region in a more cost-effective and convenient way.

 "We serve Southern Maryland with a full-service campus in each of our counties, and we try to deliver a full range of academic programs and services.
 However, there are some programs that are too expensive to replicate on more than one campus, such as our trades programs and nursing and allied health.
 It makes much more sense to centralize these programs so residents of all three counties can take full advantage of them." —CSM President Dr. Brad Gottfried

-Phase I: Building a New Center for Trades and Energy Training
+Phase I: NOW OPEN: A New Center for Trades and Energy Training

 The College of Southern Maryland plays a significant role in shaping the local economy by educating and training the future workforce and enriching the lives of Southern Maryland residents.
-The Center for Trades and Energy Training will provide residents direct access to specialized trainings in career fields that have substantial growth potential.
+The Center for Trades and Energy Training provides residents direct access to specialized training in career fields that have substantial growth potential.
 According to the Bureau of Labor Statistics, the following projections are made for job growth between 2012 and 2022:

 - Heating, Ventilation, Air Conditioning, and Commercial Refrigeration (HVAC): Employment of HVAC mechanics and installers is projected to grow 21 percent, faster than the average for all occupations.
 Job opportunities for HVAC technicians are expected to be excellent, particularly for those who have completed training at an accredited technical school or through an apprenticeship.